-Then, to test it, create a WComp Container:
+Then, create a WComp Container:

-- File / New \rightarrow File... - WComp.NET tab / C# Container item: creates a new file "Container1.cs" (tab at the top of the workspace) - To manipulate the components, you must activate the graphical representation of the Container (WComp.NET tab at the bottom of the workspace).
+- File / New → File... - WComp.NET tab / C# Container item: creates a new file "Container1.cs" (tab at the top of the workspace) - To manipulate the components, you must activate the graphical representation of the Container (WComp.NET tab at the bottom of the workspace).

-Warning: Remember that you can only save your component assemblies using Export in the WComp.NET menu.
+Remember that you can only save your component assemblies using Export... in the WComp.NET menu.